Background

 As I said, today's letter is the letter A.

 My name is Sam Vaknin.
-I am the author of Malignant Self-Love: Narcissism Revisited.
-I'm a former visiting professor of psychology and a member of the faculty of SIAS-CIAPS, International Advanced Professional Studies.
+I am the author of Malignan Self-Love: Narcissism Revisited.
+I'm a former visiting professor of psychology and a member of the faculty of CIAPS, Centre for International Advanced and Professional Studies.

 And let's get right on to the definitions.